jeff-adkisson/swe-3313-fall-2025/project/details-implementation.md

 1. Login as User and Administrator: 10%
 2. Self-registration (User only): 10%
 3. Navigating, displaying, and searching available inventory: 20%
-4. Adding and removing available inventory from shopping cart: 10%
+4. Adding and removing available inventory from the shopping cart: 10%
-5. Checkout process including payment acceptance and on-screen receipt: 20%
+5. Checkout process, including payment acceptance and on-screen receipt: 20%
-    - Purchased inventory *must* disappear from the available inventory, even after restarting the application.
+    - Purchased inventory *must* be removed from available inventory, even after restarting the application.
 Storing your inventory status in memory is not acceptable.
 6. Sales report (administrator only): 10%
-7. README.md in the root of your source code - 20%
+7.  `~\implementation\README.md` - 20%

 ### UI Design Compliance (20% penalty)